 I then started pinching the sides of the clay to create a small bowl.
 I used a damp wiping cloth and went over the clay to eliminate any unwanted dents and fingertips.

-After letting it dry for 24 hours (Ok, not exactly 24 hours I’m not a very patient person, maybe 16 hours (:) The bowl seemed dry enough to be painted, so I polished its exterior gently with some sandpaper and added a dab of gold paint with a marker to the edges.
+I let it dry for 24 hours (Ok, not exactly 24 hours I’m not a very patient person, maybe 16 hours (:).
+At this point the bowl seemed dry enough to be painted.
+I used some sandpaper to gently polish the bowl exterior, and then added a dab of gold paint with a marker to the edges.

 I then waited for the clay to dry and again added a bit of gold paint to the patter.

-I tried painting the circles with the gold maker, but didn’t like the final look, so I tried instead using some deco metal flakes and decoupage glue/varnish (this was my first time using metal flakes- very cool product!
-I’ve got to find additional uses).
+I tried painting the circles with the gold marker, but wasn’t satisfied with the final look, so I tried using some deco metal flakes and decoupage glue/varnish instead.
+This was my first time using metal flakes- very cool product!
+I’ve got to find additional uses.

 I used a plier and some jump rings to assemble the earrings together.

-Air clay projects left to right- jewellery bowl, clay coaster, clay earrings
+Air clay projects left to right- jewelry bowl, clay coaster, and clay earrings.

 So the bottom line is- If you have some spare time on a weekend, air dry clay is a great medium for creating practical items you could either make for yourself or as gifts.
 Have a go at it yourself (: